 When you first start looking at survival and preparedness websites or even read posts on Facebook groups, you see how much people have done to prepare.
 You can’t help but be impressed at their extensive stockpiles, skills and survival retreats.
 Then comes the inevitable downer: you compare your puny one month worth of food to their one year’s worth of food and feel like you haven’t made any progress at all.

 I know because I have been there.
 Being limited by lack of space, I know I will not be coming close to a year’s worth of supplies anytime soon.
 I have felt inadequate and insecure about my own efforts and wonder if it’s even worth it.

-I pick myself up from the dumps when I realize where I was 18 months ago before I started preparing.
-I barely had a week’s worth of food, a couple of days worth of water, with only a change jar of pennies for cash.
+I pick myself up from the dumps when I realize where I was before I started preparing.
+I barely had any emergency supplies at all, a couple of days worth of water, with only a change jar of pennies for cash.
 Back then, I did not realize the value of acquiring skills like gardening, bread making or water purification.
 I realize how much further along I am now, compared to where I was before.
 This makes me feel a lot better.

 The next time you start to feel like your efforts have not amounted to much, stop for a moment and consider the following:

 Everyone is in a different stage in their preparedness efforts.
 We also have different situations.
 Some have to stay in the city or suburbs due to work and school commitments, while others already live in a rural area by choice.
 Think about where you were before you started to prepare.
 Your neighbor next door may have never thought about it and is barely starting to realize how unprepared they are.

 If you are just starting out, realize that at least you have made an important decision to become more prepared and self-reliant.
 Being new is great – that means you have decided to prepare.
 And, if you read about others’ prepping mistakes you could save yourself a lot of wasted money and efforts.